A Direct Proof of the Prime Number Theorem using Riemann's Prime-counting Function: Introduction

 \section{Introduction}

-The prime number theorem has been a popular topic in analytic number theory since the 19th century.
+The prime number theorem\cite{apostol1976introduction}\cite{iwaniec_analytic_2004} has been a popular topic in analytic number theory since the 19th century.
 Its first proofs were independently given by Hadamard and de la Vallée Poussin in 1896 \cite{titchmarsh1986theory} using analytic methods.
-Since then, mathematicians such as Apostol \cite{apostol1976introduction}, Levinson \cite{levinson1966on}, Newman \cite{newman1980simple}, Selberg \cite{selberg1949an}, Stein \cite{stein2003complex}, and Wright \cite{wright1952elementary} have explored different approaches (e.g. elementary methods, Tauberian theorems, and contour integrations) to prove this theorem.
+Since then, mathematicians such as Apostol \cite{apostol1976introduction}, Levinson \cite{levinson1966on}, Newman \cite{newman1980simple}\cite{zagier_newmans_1997}, Selberg \cite{selberg1949an}, Stein \cite{stein2003complex}, and Wright \cite{wright1952elementary} have explored different approaches (e.g. elementary methods, Tauberian theorems, and contour integrations) to prove this theorem.
 Instead of analyzing $\pi(x)$ directly, present proofs, regardless elementary or analytic, first attacked either of the Chebyshev functions

 to derive asymptotic formulae, and estimates for $\pi(x)$ were later obtained using elementary methods, such as partial summation, to $\vartheta(x)$.
-Although Landau \cite{apostol1976introduction}\cite{landau1912uber} derived the prime number theorem by proving
+Although Landau \cite{apostol1976introduction}\cite{landau1912uber} derived the prime number theorem from Möbius functions, he still used Chebyshev functions to build up the connection.

-he still justified the equivalence of \eqref{eqmoebius1} and \eqref{eqmoebius2} to the prime number theorem with Chebyshev functions.
 Hence, it is an interesting task to investigate a method that avoids the use of \eqref{eqche1} and \eqref{eqche2}.

 In this paper, we propose a proof of the prime number theorem that avoids the use of Chebyshev functions.
 In particular, we first introduce Riemann's prime counting function $J(x)$ to our problem and relate it to $\pi(x)$.
 Then, by inverse Mellin transform, an integral representation is obtained for $\pi(x)$.
-In the subsequent part of this paper, we evaluate the contour integral and obtain the prime number theorem in the version of de la Vallée Poussin.
-That is, there exists a positive constant $c$ such that
+In the subsequent part of this paper, we evaluate the contour integral and obtain the prime number theorem in the version of de la Vallée Poussin: \begin{theorem}[de la Vallée Poussin] There exists a constant $c>0$ such that

 where $\operatorname{li}(x)$ is the logarithmic integral: